 This summer, I've reflected on how so many of my good summertime memories are connected to professional wrestling.
 Later this month, I'll be posting an article about five of my own personal memories of summer-time wrestling that I really think you'll enjoy.
 In August, there will be another post looking back 25 years at WWF's summer-time spectacular "Summer Slam" from 1996.

-But today, it's of absolute necessity that we look back 25 years from today at WCW's summer-time showcase event the "Bash at the Beach."
-It was the catalyst that ignited the boom period of professional wrestling of the mid to late 1990s and it's a day that changed wrestling and American pop culture forever.
+But today, it's absolutely necessary that we look back 25 years to WCW's summer-time showcase event, the "Bash at the Beach."
+It was the catalyst that ignited the boom period of professional wrestling of the mid- to late 1990s, and it's a day that changed wrestling and American pop culture forever.

 25 years ago, on July 7, 1996, I would have just finished the sixth grade a few weeks earlier.
 I was twelve years old.
 I would have been dead set on spending my summer doing absolutely nothing but swimming in our backyard pool, watching American Gladiators, Saved by the Bell, and I Love Lucy reruns when the mid-morning heat set in.
 Then, after probably a grilled cheese or peanut butter sandwich for lunch, I'd watch Salute Your Shorts reruns on Nickelodeon in the afternoon and then spend my evening hours watching professional wrestling.
 If I wasn't watching wrestling, I was reading about it online or pretending to be a wrestler in Prodigy's e-federation system on the BBs.